Regular Cone Shell, Conus regularis

 Regular Cone Shell, Conus regularis.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, April 2015.
 Size: 5.5 cm (2.2 inches) x 2.3 cm (0.9 inches).

-The Regular Cone, Conus regularis (G.B.
-Sowerby I, 1833), is a gastropod mollusk that is a member of the Conidae Family of Cones.
-The shells are variable in shape and coloration.
+Description: Regular Cone Shells are narrow, and variable in shape and coloration.
 Some have high, concave, stepped spires; others have lower, more blunt, spires.
 The shell is ivory in color with a brown, purplish brown, tan or white aperture.
 They may be marked with irregular streaks running along the body, or with blotches and spots, spiraling down the body.
-The markings may be brown to purplish brown.
+The markings may be orange-brown, brown or purplish brown.
+Some specimens may be overlayed with tan.
 Regular Cone shells reach a maximum of 8.6 cm (3.4 inches) in length and 3.6 cm (1.4 inches) in height.

-Regular Cones are found with sand and mud substrate in the intertidal zone to depths up to 90 m (295 feet).
-They range from Magdalena Bay, Baja California Sur to at least Panama, and possibly Peru, and are found throughout the Sea of Cortez.
+Habitat and Distribution: Regular Cone Shells are found on sand and mud substrates in the intertidal zone, and to depths up to 90 m (295 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
+They are found throughout the Gulf of California.

-Synonyms include Conus angulatus, Conus incurvus, Conus magdalennensis, and Conus syriacus and Gradiconus regularis.
+Synonyms: Conus (Dauciconus) regularis, Conus angulatus, Conus incurvus, Conus magdalennensis, Conus syriacus and Gradiconus regularis.